Resources for Current Students

 A: Medical Schools are looking for broadly educated applicants with diverse interests.
 As long as you have taken the appropriate coursework in science and mathematics, you can major in whatever you wish.

-Q: What "appropriate coursework" in science and math is required?
+Q: What “appropriate coursework” is required?

 Q: Does all this science and math count for any requirements other than PreMed?